umerprogramm/Humstate/README.md

 Humstate
 ========

-Humstate is the javascript package that allow us to build your react app Quickly by using the humstate Method
+Humstate is the javascript package that allow us to build your react project Quickly by using the humstate Methods

 ### These are the some method that we will introduce